ralpht03/Medication-Assistant/docs/invitation-system-implementation.md

   inviterEmail: string;  // Email of the inviter
   inviterName: string;   // Name of the inviter
-  inviteeEmail: string;  // Email of the person being invited
+  inviteeEmail: string;  // Email of the person being invited inviteeUserId?: string; // ID of the user being invited (if they exist)
   inviteeRole: string;   // Role being assigned (patient)
   token: string;         // Unique secure token for the invitation link
   status: string;        // "pending", "accepted", "declined"